smart-data-models/incubated/WaterNetworkManagement/Simulation/Result/doc/spec.md

         -   `{{metadata Property name}}` : {{Metadata Property Description}}
     -   Mandatory

 -   `targetURI` : URI of network component with property modified in simulation.
-A sub-relationship of the Property `modifiedInputNetworkParameter`
+A sub-relationship of the water attribute Property
     -   Attribute type: `Relationship`
     -   Mandatory